WindOfNature/Nested-Learning/README.md

 This script uses scikit-learn's digits dataset to test self-modification and continual learning with minimal forgetting.

 ### Proof of Concept Results
-Recent runs on the digits continual-learning demo show no forgetting, and even a small improvement on Task A after training Task B:
+Recent runs on the digits continual-learning demo show no forgetting, in fact, even a small improvement on Task A after training Task B:

 ```
-Task A accuracy before: 0.149
+Task A accuracy before: 0.177
 Task B accuracy: 0.178
-Task A accuracy after: 0.177
+Task A accuracy after: 0.182
-Forgetting: -0.028
+Forgetting: -0.006
 ```
+* (this run is only 200 samples due to Codex enviro limitations)